 Phone: 07 4189 9446

 The VIC exists to help both visitors and locals alike discover all the wonderful things we have to see and do in the region providing maps and brochures as well as fossicking licences, recreational permits and tennis court hire.
-The Centre Gift Store offers the visitor a range of local publications, Cd's and souvenir / gift lines.
+The Centre gift shop offers the visitor a range of local publications, and souvenir / gift lines.
 There is also a Sports Wall of Fame in the courtyard.

 The newly opened South Burnett Energy Centre reflects the past, the people and the energy technology that developed the region and continues to mould our future.
 The visually exciting displays are located in a building formerly owned by Tarong Coal and incorporate a number of time lines and interactive displays as well as the original engines that supplied energy to Nanango for the first time in 1933.

-Opening hours are 9.00am to 4.30pm on weekdays, 10.00am to 2.00pm Saturdays and 10.00am to 2.00pm Sundays and public holidays, with the exception of Christmas Day, Boxing Day, Good Friday and ANZAC Day when the Centre will be closed.
+Opening hours are 9.00am to 4.30pm on weekdays, 10.00am to 2.00pm Weekends and Public Holidays, with the exception of Christmas Day, Boxing Day, New Years Day, Good Friday and ANZAC Day when the Centre will be closed.
 Entry is free.

 Les Muller Park, D'Aguilar Highway